 My first full set of lyrics was an environmental song set to the melody of “Greensleeves”.
 (It originally had two verses, but in 2014 i added another verse.)
 My next song writing project was a history of our Afghanistan and Iraq wars — “At War Again”.
 I added verses to it over a several year period to keep it timely, though i quit doing that in the first year of the Obama administration.
 The initial version was set to the tune of John Denver’s “Back Home Again”, but i soon decided to come up with my own tune for it so that i could say to myself that i had written an entire song, words and melody.

-I have compiled two collections of some of my songs into CD format, and given them to friends, with the caveat “Amateurishly recorded by a mediocre vocalist and musician, but a pretty good lyricist.”
+I have compiled three collections of some of my songs into CD format, and given them to friends, with the caveat “Amateurishly recorded by a mediocre vocalist and musician, but a pretty good lyricist.”
 You can play them by clicking on the album art below:

 For my 70th birthday Jane gave me the experience of one of John McCutcheon’s songwriting camps, held in June at the famous Highlander retreat in Eastern Tennessee.
 Although i don’t think i learned much about improving my songwriting, i had a wonderful time interacting with fellow songwriters.
 (See group picture above.)
 The song circles at night were especially enjoyable.
 I did write one song there — “David Easterling”, about one of my fellow campers (just to the left of John McCutcheon in the photo).